-Includes concepts associated with data type (labels and values), arithmetic formulas, and internal functions.
-Covers financial and statistical applications, as well as the use of commands to perform data distribution and to manipulate worksheet appearance.
-Prerequisite: CS101.
+Includes concepts associated with data type (labels and values) and how to build arithmetic formulas and use internal functions.
+Applications may include financial functions, statistical functions, and the use of commands to perform data distribution and general change of the worksheet appearance as well as graphics representation.
+Prerequisite: CS101 or equivalent as determined by the instructor.
 Class fee \$12.
-F, W, Sp, Su
+F, offered as needed.

-CS125SS Lotus I-Worksheets 3 class hrs/wk, 3 cr.
+CS125SS Lotus I-Worksheets

-Use of electronic spreadsheets in a multi-worksheet environment.
-Covers various spreadsheet and software packages.
-Prerequisite: CS101 or equivalent as determined by the instructor.
+Use of electronic spread sheets in a multi-worksheet environment.
+Electronic spread sheet software may vary from term to term.
+Prerequisite: CS101 or equivalent as determined by instructor.
 Class fee \$12.
 W